Reviewing Louisiana-Pacific (NYSE:LPX) & Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY)

-Louisiana-Pacific (NYSE:LPX – Get Rating) and Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY – Get Rating) are both construction companies, but which is the better stock?
-We will compare the two businesses based on the strength of their risk, dividends, valuation, analyst recommendations, earnings, profitability and institutional ownership.
+Louisiana-Pacific (NYSE:LPX – Get Rating) and Svenska Cellulosa Aktiebolaget SCA (publ) (OTC:SCABY – Get Rating) are both construction companies, but which is the superior business?
+We will contrast the two businesses based on the strength of their earnings, profitability, institutional ownership, valuation, dividends, analyst recommendations and risk.

 95.0% of Louisiana-Pacific shares are owned by institutional investors.
 1.3% of Louisiana-Pacific shares are owned by insiders.
-Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock is poised for long-term growth.
+Strong institutional ownership is an indication that hedge funds, endowments and large money managers believe a company will outperform the market over the long term.

+This table compares Louisiana-Pacific and Svenska Cellulosa Aktiebolaget SCA (publ)’s top-line revenue, earnings per share and valuation.

 This table compares Louisiana-Pacific and Svenska Cellulosa Aktiebolaget SCA (publ)’s net margins, return on equity and return on assets.